 No matter the model year, the Mustang GT’s steering has never been what I would consider “precise.”
 It may be easy to control on straight roads and on highways, but thanks to its powerful V8 and less-than-ideal weight distribution, it is more difficult to control during spirited driving.

-Personally, I’ve never had much of an issue with handling and control on any Mustang GT that I’ve ever owned.
+Personally, I’ve never had much of an issue with handling and control on any Mustang GT that I’ve ever owned or driven.
 Yes, you do have to pay more attention when accelerating around tight corners than you would with a 350Z, but it’s still loads fun.
 It’s a different kind of fun, but it’s certainly not dangerous.

 And for the record, it’s very easy to make a Mustang GT handle very well.
 If you read my 2016 Hertz Shelby GT-H review, you’ll remember how impressed I was with the way it handled.
 That car had a simple lowering kit on it, and nothing else.